NFA Weapons F.A.Q.

 - You must “purchase” a NFA weapon before you can begin the Form 4 paperwork to transfer the weapon to you (or your trust).

-- It is against NFA regulations to start the Form 4 transfer paperwork before a dealer physically has the NFA weapon in their possession.
+- It is against NFA regulations to start the Form 4 transfer process before a dealer physically has the NFA weapon in their possession.

 The first thing to know is that the purchase/transfer process and paperwork is the same for any type of NFA weapon.